 Ground: Broadfield Stadium

 Location: Crawley, West Sussex

-My first ground of 2013 was on Tuesday 1st January at Broadfield Stadium in Crawley, West Sussex.
+My first new ground of 2013 was on Tuesday 1st January at Broadfield Stadium in Crawley, West Sussex.
 The match was Crawley Town vs. Colchester United in Football League One.

 Broadfield Stadium is part of a larger sports complex to the south of the town centre and is just over 1 mile from Crawley railway station.
 The ground has been home to the club since 1997 when they moved from their former home at Town Mead where they had played for the previous 48 years.

 The West Stand runs around two-thirds of the length of the pitch on the west side of the venue and is able to house 1,150 supporters.
 This stand also contains many of the club's facilities including hospitality areas and players dressing rooms.
 Opposite this is the newly built East Stand which was finished in April 2012.
 This formerly uncovered terrace is now an all-seater stand with a capacity of 2,150.
 It has around 20 supporting pillars in place to hold up the roof so anyone in this stand will have a slightly impeded view.

 The Bruce Winfield Stand, consisting of covered terracing, sits behind the goal at the southern end of the ground and extends round the south-west corner of the ground to meet up with the West Stand.
 At the opposite end of the ground is the North Stand which is a covered terrace allocated to away fans.
 The stand also extends round the north-west corner of the ground to meet up with the West Stand.